 - It’s a good idea to back up the apps before you delete them.

 - When you are done with doing that, exit Root Browser and reboot your phone.

 There is yet another way to remove bloat system apps easily using the CleanTOOL script on your LG G2.
 The method has been tested on AT&T LG G2.

 - Extract it on your desktop and copy the contents found inside the zip to your LG G2.

 - Enable USB Debugging on your phone from Settings> Developer options.
-If you don’t see this option in phone Settings, refer to this guide.
+If you don’t see this option in phone Settings, refer to our guide.

-- Connect you device to computer and then launch ADB Shell.
+- Connect your device to the computer and then launch ADB Shell.
 To do this, press Shift+Right-click on your mouse.
 Select “Open command window here” option.

 - Now type the following command in the cmd window:

 - Then type the following lines and press the Enter key after each line: